fewnew/art74-fall2018/projects/project1/phase2/Gerardo_Hernandez_project1.md

 # Gerardo Hernandez - Project 1
 My project is based on old arcade games that were usually in those big arcade machines.
 I am a huge fan when it comes to older/retro games so for this project I just wanted to make my peice about that.

-Title:A blast from the past
+Title: A blast from the past

 Medium: Print + AR Overlay
 Dimensions:8.5"x8.5"